-Requests for access to a municipal road or municipal right-of-way shall be applied for on a form provided by the Town and shall be considered and acted upon by the Town Engineer in accordance with the Town of Barre Highway Ordinance, Sections.
-2 and 4 and Town of Barre Code Chapter 6.
+Requests for access to a municipal road or municipal right-of-way shall be applied for on a form provided by the Town and shall be considered and acted upon by the Town Engineer in accordance with the Town of Barre Highway Ordinance, Sec. s 2 and 4 and Town of Barre Code chapter 6.